[Updated October 2020]

 Passports cannot be renewed once they expire; you will need to apply for a new one.
 South African citizens can apply via the eHomeAffairs website.
 Please note, you will need internet banking to proceed with your online passport application.
 Applicants will have to go to a Home Affairs branch to capture their biometrics and collect their passport.
-Cape Town, Johannesburg and Pretoria residents also have the option of recording their biometrics and collecting their passport at specific Absa, FNB, Standard Bank or Nedbank branches.
+Alternatively, you can record your biometrics and collect your passport at specific Absa, FNB, Standard Bank or Nedbank branches.
 Whether you’re applying for a passport for the first time or doing a passport renewal, follow these easy steps and you’ll be booking your ticket to your dream destination in no time!